codeweb123/codeweb123/README.md

 ### Welcome to my Github 💻

-My name is Jiyon.
+👋🏼 Hi there, my name is Jiyon.
 Welcome to my space! 🍎

 - 🖥  I'm currently a student at Flatiron School's Software Engineering Program graduating on October 2020.
 - 🌱  I’m currently learning React-Redux through my Mod 5 Project.